 A sudden increase in dietary fibre

-It should be noted that a sudden switch from a low-fibre diet to a high-fibre diet can create some abdominal pain and increased flatulence (wind).
+A sudden switch from a low-fibre diet to a high-fibre diet can create some abdominal pain and increased flatulence (wind).
 Also, very high-fibre diets (more than 40 g daily) are linked with decreased absorption of some important minerals such as iron, zinc and calcium.
 This occurs when fibre binds these minerals and forms insoluble salts, which are then excreted.

 This could increase the risk of developing deficiencies of these minerals in susceptible people.
 Adults should aim for a diet that contains 25 g to 30 g of fibre per day and should introduce fibre into the diet gradually to avoid any negative outcomes.